 The better approach to sustainable packaging is to use bio-based materials that use renewable resources, reduce the carbon footprint and can provide an alternate end-of-life scenario through composting or recycling.
 An example of using a bio-based material is Coca-Cola’s Plant Bottle.
 This bottle is made of a material that performs and recycles like conventional petroleum-based plastic but is partially made from plants (a renewable resource).
 The anaerobic digesters (landfills) are managing and converting that methane into clean renewable energy all over the world.

-Landfills are a third option for plastics, but a terrible one.
+Landfills are the third option for plastics, but a terrible one.
 Using landfill gas as an energy source may be one method to deal with the GHG that are currently emitted from landfills, but it is by no means “clean” or “renewable energy” in the intended sense of the term.

 The sustainable Package Design solution